- Use active voice effectively

 Use Active Voice

-Just as we want to use active verbs in writing, it is also best to write in the active voice.
-The active voice emphasizes the person/thing doing the action in a sentence.
-For example, The outfielder throws the ball.
-The subject, “outfielder” actively performs the action of the verb “throw.”
-The passive voice emphasizes the recipient of the action.
-In other words, something is being done to something by somebody: The ball was thrown (by the outfielder).
+If you wrote the same sentence in the passive voice, it would emphasize the recipient of the action.
+In other words, something is being done to something by somebody: The ball was thrown by the outfielder.
 While the passive voice has a place, particularly in some subjects like the sciences and social sciences, its overuse can result in writing that is wordy, vague, and stuffy.
 When possible, use the active voice to convey who or what performs the action of the verb.

 Active and Passive Voices